pfrcks/Machine-Learning-SKLearn/README.md

     * `conda install numpy scipy matplotlib scikit-learn ipython-notebook seaborn`
     * `conda install -c conda-forge ipywidgets`
     * **Note**: The above process requires a good net connection and time.
 Please do this before coming to the workshop.
 * If you want to further simplify the process you can go for the fullfledged package [Anaconda](https://docs.continuum.io/anaconda/install) instead of the above method.
+(This is the most preferred method)
     * After installing issue `conda install -c conda-forge ipywidgets`
 * **fetch_data.py** fetches the data required for the Facial Recognition Example.
 The dataset is ~230MB.
 If you want to follow along during the workshow you can execute `python fetch_data.py` after cd'ing into the repo directory.
 In case you don't want to download it, you are welcome to look at the example during the workshop.
 * This repo is a work in process.
 To keep yourself updated issue a `git pull` before attending the workshop to be on the latest version.